-- Impact on other comprehensive income of nonderivative hedging and derivative instruments is included in Note 7. - Fair value of derivative instruments is included in Note 13. - Derivatives and/or hedging instruments associated with the Company's long-term debt are described in Note 12 to the Consolidated Financial Statements in 3M's 2021 Annual Report on Form 10-K.
+- Impact on other comprehensive income of nonderivative hedging and derivative instruments is included in Note 7. - Fair value of derivative instruments is included in Note 13. - Derivatives and/or hedging instruments associated with the Company's long-term debt are described in Note 12 to the Consolidated Financial Statements in 3M's Current Report on Form 8-K dated April 26, 2022 (which updated 3M's 2021 Annual Report on Form 10-K).